Gitanes: In cinema

-In the 1958 french film Ascenseur pour l'échafaud the character Julien Tavernier, played by Maurice Ronet, smokes Gitanes in several scenes.
+In the 1958 French film Ascenseur pour l'échafaud the character Julien Tavernier, played by Maurice Ronet, smokes Gitanes in several scenes.

 In the 1971 crime film Get Carter, Michael Caine's character Jack Carter can be seen smoking Gitanes in various scenes throughout the film.

+In the 1981 French thriller Diva, the protagonist, Jules, is befriended by a mysterious bohemian, Gorodish, who almost constantly smokes Gitanes.
+In the striking scene in his loft apartment that introduces Gorodish, the colours used in the set were even picked to complement the colours of the Gitane packets.

 In Hayao Miyazaki's 1992 film Porco Rosso, the titular character is often seen smoking Gitanes throughout the film.
 In one scene the packaging is very visible, allowing the viewer to confirm the character's preferred brand.

 In music

-The cover of the album 1974 Dancing on a Cold Wind, by Carmen, and the cover of the album 1981 Shades, by JJ Cale, both use the Gitanes design.
+The cover of the 1974 album Dancing on a Cold Wind by Carmen and the cover of the 1981 album Shades by JJ Cale both use the Gitanes design.

-The brand is mentioned in the song "Late Bloomer", from the album The Voyager, by Jenny Lewis: "She was smoking on a gypsy."
+The brand is mentioned in the song "Late Bloomer" from the album The Voyager by Jenny Lewis: "She was smoking on a gypsy."

 David Bowie smoked these in his persona of The Thin White Duke.

 Serge Gainsbourg was a heavy Gitanes smoker and always appeared in public with his packet of Gitanes in his hand.
 The book A Fistful of Gitanes is about his life and career.

 Slash, guitarist for Guns N' Roses, smoked the brand and has a tattoo of the Gitanes logo on his back.

 In books

 The cigarettes appear prominently in Marc Behm's 1980 The Eye of the Beholder.

-The cigarettes appear prominently in Natasha Lester's 2020 The Paris Secret.
+Various characters in Harry Turtledove's The War That Came Early series often smoke Gitanes.

 The cigarettes are also smoked by Phryne Fisher, the main character in the "Miss Fisher" crime novel series by Kerry Greenwood.

+The character Giles Talbot in Kate Quinn's "The Rose Code" smoked Gitanes.

+The character Jakub Szapiro in Szczepan Twardoch's "Król" smoked Gitanes.

+The character Guy in James Baldwin’s ‘Just Above my Head’ also offers a Gitane to Arthur.

 Markets

-Gitanes is mainly sold in France, but also was or still is sold in Luxembourg, Belgium, Germany, Austria, Switzerland, Spain, Italy, Ukraine, Russia, Georgia, Egypt, Martinique, Israel, United Arab Emirates and Argentina.
+Gitanes is mainly sold in France, but also was or still is sold in Argentina, Austria, Belgium, Egypt, Georgia, Germany, Israel, Italy, Luxembourg, Martinique, Russia, Spain, Switzerland, Ukraine and United Arab Emirates.